edenton/svg/README.md

 ```
 sh data/download_bair.sh /path/to/data/
 ```
 This will download the dataset in tfrecord format into the specified directory.
-To train the pytorch models, we need to first convert to tfrecord data into .png images by running:
+To train the pytorch models, we need to first convert the tfrecord data into .png images by running:
 ```
 python data/convert_bair.py --data_dir /path/to/data/
 ```